Blog Post

 One approach to overcoming the cybersecurity skills gap is to up-skill and re-skill existing personnel.
 IT experts in particular already possess the necessary foundational knowledge to work in cybersecurity.
 What's more, they're already well-versed in your company’s infrastructure and layout, unlike new hires who’d need time for onboarding and getting up to speed.

-To facilitate the up-skilling and re-skilling process, organizations can use a variety of training resources and online platforms.
-Cyber Range is Field Effect’s simulation-based training platform that provides a safe environment for IT professionals to learn and practice their cybersecurity skills, thereby accelerating their transformation into cybersecurity experts.
+Organizations can use a variety of training resources and online platforms to upskill and reskill.
+Cyber Range is Field Effect’s simulation-based training platform that provides a safe environment for IT professionals to learn and practice cybersecurity skills, accelerating their transformation into cybersecurity experts.

 Even after turning your IT staff into cybersecurity professionals, it’s important to maintain and further their education so they can keep up with the latest developments and advances in the security industry.
 Many organizations will use Cyber Range for continuous training, to ensure their teams stay on top of the latest cyber threats and security best practices.